 The best way to prevent infection from spreading is good hand hygiene.
 At Sidra Medicine, there are hand-washing sinks and alcohol-based hand rub in each patient’s room.
 Patients and visitors should use these facilities to clean their hands.
 If you find a soap or alcohol-based hand rub dispenser empty, please tell a member of staff.

-- Staff members are asked to clean their hands with liquid soap and water or alcohol gel before and after they come into contact with patients and their environment, regardless of whether or not the patients have infections.
+- Staff members are asked to clean their hands with liquid soap and water or hand sanitizer before and after they come into contact with patients and their environment, regardless of whether or not the patients have infections.

 - There are posters around the hospital to remind staff, patients and visitors how to clean their hands properly.